BenjaminKobjolke/cline-tools/README.md

 1. **Create Rules** (`create_rules.py`):

-   - Combines selected system, project, and language rules into a single rules file
+   - Combines selected general, system, project, and language rules into a single rules file
-   - Interactive selection of components to include
+   - Interactive selection of components to include (any section can be skipped)
-   - Creates output/clinerules file (without dot prefix)
+   - Creates output/.clinerules file
+   - Requires at least one section to be selected

 2. **Compare Rules** (`compare_rules.py`):